Science Curriculum Area

 Pupils in Y7 & Y8 will usually have one science teacher for all three lessons a week.
 They are taught a variety of biology, chemistry and physics topics.

 The KS3 curriculum plans can be found via the links below.
 They set out the order and length of each topic.
 Assessment dates are also given although they are subject to change.

 The pupil’s knowledge is assessed regularly throughout Key Stage 3 with the use of assessments after two topics and access to online exam questions.
 The questions are differentiated and will allow access to all abilities.
 Skills are also assessed at KS3 using core practicals.
-All assessed work is kept in folders in the department.

 Programmes of Study: Science Key Stage 3